PlayNux/dock/README.md

     cd build
     ninja test

-To install, use `ninja install`, then execute with `io.elementary.dock`
+To install, use `ninja install`, then execute with `io.playnux.dock`

     ninja install
-    io.elementary.dock
+    io.playnux.dock